When Julius Caesar was 25 years old, he was kidnapped by pirates as he was sailing on his way to Rhodes.

-In my post on the best Vanguard passive index funds for UK investors, I ended by saying that once you’d made it to the decision on precisely which vehicle you’re going to use to achieve your low-cost, transparent, liquid, globally diversified equity exposure, you’ve already won the investing game.
+In my post on the best Vanguard index tracker funds for UK investors, I ended by saying that once you’d made it to the decision on precisely which vehicle you’re going to use to achieve your low-cost, transparent, liquid, globally diversified equity exposure, you’ve already won the investing game.
 At this point, other factors such as your spending habits, housing decisions, children, and choice of spouse will have a far larger impact on your eventual portfolio size than choosing between any of the funds mentioned in the article.

 This is equally true when it comes to fees.